United States sanctions against Iran: Post-JCPOA sanctions

 These treasury and other arms of the government, both under Obama and Trump, have basically weakened the JCPOA extensively, which has kept a lot of the sanctions regime intact.
 In August 2018, the Trump administration reimposed sanctions and warned that anyone doing business with Iran will not be able to do business with the United States.
 However, the United States will be granting waivers to certain countries.
 For example, Iraq was granted a waiver that would allow the country to continue purchasing gas, energy and food products from Iran on the condition that the purchases were not paid for in United States dollars.

 In 2018, the International Court of Justice (ICJ) "ordered" the United States government to revoke the sanctions on the basis of the 1955 United States-Iran "Friendship Treaty", that had been signed with the government that had been overthrown by the 1979 Islamic Revolution.
 In response, the United States withdrew from two international agreements with Iran.

 In October 2018, Reuters reported that JPMorgan Chase bank had "agreed to pay $5.3 million to settle allegations it violated Cuban Assets Control Regulations, Iranian sanctions and Weapons of Mass Destruction sanctions 87 times, the United States Treasury said".

 British bank Standard Chartered faced a $1.5 billion fine by the U.S. agencies for violating Iran sanctions.

 In November 2018, the United States officially reinstated all sanctions against Iran that had been lifted before the United States withdrew from the JCPOA.

 In April 2019, the United States threatened to sanction countries continuing to buy oil from Iran after an initial six-month waiver announced in November expired.

 In June 2019, Trump imposed sanctions on Iranian Supreme Leader Khamenei, his office and those closely affiliated with his access to key financial resources.

 On 31 July 2019, the United States placed sanctions on Iran's foreign minister, Mohammad Javad Zarif.

 In August 2018, Total S.A. officially withdrew from the Iranian South Pars gas field because of sanctions pressure from the United States, leaving CNPC to take up their 50.1% stake in the natural gas field, of which it had already 30%.
-It held this 80.1% share until it withdrew its investment in October 2019 due once again to the U.S. sanctions, according to Oil Minister Bijan Zangeneh and the SHANA news agency.
+It held this 80.1% share until it withdrew its investment in October 2019 due once again to U.S. sanctions, according to Oil Minister Bijan Zangeneh and the SHANA news agency.

 On 19 May 2020, the United States sanctions targeted Shanghai Saint Logistics Limited, a PRC-based company that provides general sales agent services for Mahan Air.
-The United States claimed that Iran used Mahan Air to carry gold of fuel sales of Venezuela.
+The United States claimed that Iran used Mahan Air to carry gold from fuel sales to Venezuela.
 Also, Iran denied the allegation.

 On 8 June 2020, the United States imposed new sanctions of Iran Shipping Lines (IRISL) and its Shanghai-based subsidiary, E-Sail Shipping Company Ltd (E-Sail).

 The individuals and companies that had been added to United States sanctions list in 2018: